spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 9. Select the OCI registry type and provide the configuration values.
-Review the following table for more informatio
+Review the following table for more information.

   <br />